-As it turns out, attempting to balance out your sleep-deprived weekdays with sleep-loaded weekends could possibly do your body more harm than good.
+As it turns out, compensating for sleep-deprived weekdays with sleep-loaded weekends could do your body more harm than good.

 The problem here isn’t just the number of hours you sleep.
 Rather, it is the consistency of your sleep pattern throughout the week.
-To describe the mismatch between your sleep pattern and your internal body clock — a 24-hour cycle also known as your circadian rhythm — experts came up with the term “social jet lag.”
+To describe the mismatch between your sleep pattern and your internal body clock (specifically, the 24-hour cycle of bodily processes it regulates, also known as your circadian rhythm), experts came up with the term “social jet lag.”

 Researchers from the University of Arizona recently conducted an evaluation of almost 1,000 adults aged 22 to 60 based on their weekly sleeping habits and general health condition.
 Findings revealed that with each hour of sleep shifted, your heart disease risk goes up by 11 percent.
 This sleep shift also increased the likelihood of a subject describing their health as “poor” or “fair” by 28 percent.